-In 2017, Microsoft added a new feature to its Windows 10 operating system: S mode, a stripped-down, tightly-locked, and low-end PC friendly way to run Windows 10.
+In 2017, Microsoft added a new feature to its Windows 10 operating system: S mode, a stripped-down, tightly-locked and low-end way to run Windows 10 that is PC friendly.
 There are a lot of good reasons to put a Windows 10 PC in S mode, including:

-- It’s streamlined to eliminate RAM and CPU use; and
+- It’s streamlined to reduce RAM and CPU use.

-- Everything a user does in it is automatically saved to OneDrive to free up local storage.
+- Everything a user does is automatically saved to OneDrive to free up local storage.

-If that sounds like another OS you’re familiar with, you’re not wrong–it’s a lot like Google’s ChromeOS for its Chromebooks.
-Microsoft even made Windows 10 in S mode to run on ARM processors, so it’s intentionally designed to work well on hardware that wouldn’t normally run Windows 10 very smoothly.
+If that sounds like another OS you’re familiar with, you’re not wrong; it’s a lot like Google’s ChromeOS for its Chromebooks.
+Microsoft even configured Windows 10 in S mode to run on ARM processors, so it’s intentionally designed to work well on hardware that wouldn’t normally run Windows 10 very smoothly.